alphagov/accessibility-issues/source/issue/show-hide-state-not-set/index.html.md

   aslint: notfound
 ---

 A button expands and collapses some initially hidden content underneath it.
-But it cannot be determined programmatically what the button does, so it does not get announced to screen readers.
+But it cannot be determined programmatically what the button does, so screen readers do not announce it.

 ## Why it's a problem

 When the purpose of a button which expands hidden text is not announced to screen reader users, they don't have any way of knowing that there is more content.
 They would miss that additional content.

-When the text of the button is clear (like here it changes from "Expand" to "Collapse"), this does not seem as bad.
-But screen readers do not announce this change of content (without extra code).
-So users stay as clueless.
+When the text of the button is clear (for example when it changes from "Expand" to "Collapse"), this does not seem as bad.
+But screen readers do not notify the user of this change of content (without extra code).

 ## How to test for it